Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

 \subsubsection{Results}

-\autoref{tab:benchmark_pp} shows the passenger perspective results alongside results from other work.
-On Mandl, Mumford0, and Mumford1, the hyper-heuristic method of \cite{ahmed2019hyperheuristic} performs best.
+\autoref{tab:benchmark_pp} shows the passenger perspective results.
+On Mandl, Mumford0, and Mumford1, \cite{ahmed2019hyperheuristic}'s method performs best.
 But on Mumford3 - the most challenging benchmark city - our NEA algorithm outperforms all other methods in the literature, improving on the previous best of \cite{husselmann2023improved}'s NSGA-II by 0.3\%.
-Meanwhile, RC-EA performs best of all on both Mumford2 and Mumford3, improving on Mumford3's previous best result by 1.5\%, and setting a new state-of-the-art on these two challenging benchmarks.
+Meanwhile, RC-EA performs best of all on both Mumford2 and Mumford3, improving on Mumford3's previous best $C_p$ by 1.5\%, and setting a new state-of-the-art on these two challenging benchmarks.

-\autoref{tab:benchmark_op} shows the operator-perspective results alongside results from other work. \cite{kilic2014demand} do not report results for the operator perspective and as such we do not include their work in \autoref{tab:benchmark_op}.
-Similarly to the passenger-perspective results, NEA underperforms on the smallest cities (Mandl and Mumford0), but outperforms all methods other than \cite{ahmed2019hyperheuristic} on Mumford1 and Mumford2, including the more recent work of \cite{husselmann2023improved}.
-And on Mumford3, NEA again outperforms all other methods, improving on the previous state of the art by 4.8\%.
+\autoref{tab:benchmark_op} shows the operator-perspective results. \cite{kilic2014demand} and \cite{zervas2024solving} do not report results for the operator perspective, so are not included here.
+Similarly to the passenger perspective, NEA here underperforms on the smallest cities (Mandl and Mumford0), but outperforms all methods other than \cite{ahmed2019hyperheuristic} on Mumford1 and Mumford2, including the more recent work of \cite{husselmann2023improved}.
+And on the most challenging city, Mumford3, NEA again outperforms all other methods, improving on the previous state-of-the-art $C_o$ by 4.8\%.

-We see the same pattern here as in \autoref{subsec:baseline}, where NEA's performance relative to other methods improves as the city graph grows larger.
-NEA's performance gap with the previous state of the art narrows consistently over the Mumford cities as they grow in size, until surpassing it on Mumford3 in both the passenger and operator perspectives.
-This is the case despite NEA and RC-EA's relatively under-powered metaheuristic.
-This shows that for large city graphs, our learned policy functions very well as a low-level heuristic across all values of $\alpha$.
-And in the case of $\alpha=1.0$, our un-learned heuristic of randomly concatenating shortest paths performs even better.
-The pattern in these results also suggest that our methods' advantages will continue to grow with the size of the city graph.
+Despite NEA and RC-EA's relatively simple metaheuristic, these two algorithms set a new state of the art on the most challenging of \ac{NDP} benchmarks shows that on large city graphs, our neural heuristic is superior to earlier non-neural heuristics.
+And in the passenger-perspective case, our non-neural heuristic of randomly concatenating shortest paths performs even better.
+The pattern in these results, where the relative performance of our heuristics increases with the size of the city $n$, also suggests that their advantage may continue to grow for cities larger than those found in these benchmarks.

+When optimizing just one metric as in the above experiments, our method achieves low values of that metric by driving the other metric very high, as can be seen in the $C_o$ column of \autoref{tab:benchmark_pp} and the $C_p$ column of \autoref{tab:benchmark_op}.
+This is because of the inherent trade-off between $C_p$ and $C_o$: shorter, more direct routes reduce operating cost but connect fewer pairs of nodes directly, requiring passengers to make more transfers and increasing the cost to passengers.